yolinab/Pentago/README.md

 This is the <strong>Final Submission</strong> README file for the <span style="color:red">Pentago Game Project.</span>

 In this final state, the project has a fully functional board, game logic, and networking.
-For more info regarding the implementation, please refer to the JavaDoc HTML "index.html" included in the zip, or to our report.

 <u>The Java version used is JAVA 11.</u>